python/cpython/Doc/library/multiprocessing.shared_memory.rst

 This module provides a class, :class:`SharedMemory`, for the allocation and management of shared memory to be accessed by one or more processes on a multicore or SMP machine.
-To assist with the life-cycle management of shared memory across distinct processes, a :func:`multiprocessing.Manager` class, :class:`SharedMemoryManager`, is also provided.
+To assist with the life-cycle management of shared memory especially across distinct processes, a :class:`multiprocessing.managers.BaseManager` subclass, :class:`SharedMemoryManager`, is also provided.

-In this module, shared memory refers to "System V style" shared memory blocks (though is not necessarily implemented explicitly as such).
-This style of memory, when created, permits distinct processes to potentially read and write to a common (or shared) region of volatile memory.
+In this module, shared memory refers to "System V style" shared memory blocks (though is not necessarily implemented explicitly as such) and does not refer to "distributed shared memory".
+This style of shared memory permits distinct processes to potentially read and write to a common (or shared) region of volatile memory.
 Because processes conventionally only have access to their own process memory space, this construct of shared memory permits the sharing of data between processes, avoiding the need to instead send messages between processes containing that data.
 Sharing data directly via memory can provide significant performance benefits compared to sharing data via disk or socket or other communications requiring the serialization/de-serialization and copying of data.

-.. class:: SharedMemory(name, flags=None, mode=384, size=0, read_only=False)
+.. class:: SharedMemory(name, flags=None, mode=0o600, size=0, read_only=False)

    This class creates and returns an instance of either a :class:`PosixSharedMemory` or :class:`NamedSharedMemory` class depending